What is ETL Testing: Importance, Process, and Types | DevstringxHarsha Yadav

 Once the ETL process is done, it becomes important to perform ETL Testing.
-ETL Testing is done to ensure that data is accurate which is loaded from different sources to the destination after transformation.
-In Which data verification at multiple stages that are being used between the source and the destination is involved.
+ETL Testing is done to ensure that data is accurate and is loaded from different sources to the destination after transformation.
+Data verification at multiple stages that are being used between the source and the destination is involved.

 It’s the responsibility of ETL Testers to ensure Data is not lost during the extraction and transformation process.

 Extraction is the process of extracting some relevant data from multiple resources.

 Transformation is a process of transforming extracted data into a specific format according to our requirements it can be the Data warehouse format.

 - In this, we define one or more keys that uniquely identify an entity.
 These different types of keys in SQL can be the primary key, foreign key, alternate key, composite key, surrogate key, etc. A DW owns these keys and never allows other entities to alter/update them.

 - Once the data is extracted, all unwanted data is removed from it.
 Or we can say data normalization; data cleanliness is done in this phase.